bukiro/PECS/README.md

 # Database

 If you want to keep your characters, you need a database.
-The demo uses a mongodb database, but you can probably make it work with another product, as long as you have a connector URL that accepts a number of queries.
-See my [PECS-MongoDB connector](https://github.com/bukiro/PECS-MongoDB-Connector) for details, or just go ahead and use it!
+The demo uses a mongodb database, but you can probably make it work with another product, as long as you have a connector URL that handles the necessary queries.
+See my [PECS-MongoDB connector](https://github.com/bukiro/PECS-MongoDB-Connector) for details, or just go ahead and use it with your own mongoDB database!